 - Home: You can go home directly if you have determined your position from the favourites management. - Address: Enter any address (country/city/street/number) as destination. - You can enter ZIP code instead of city name. - You can enter a crossing street name instead of number.
 Just press on 'Intersection - choose' button and enter its name or choose it from the list. - POI: The V-maps contain an enormous data base of Points of interest (gas stations, hospitals, cash dispensers...).
-You may search POIs according to various criteria: - Place: The device will consider POIs close to: - Your present position - Your present destination - To the address introduced - The location you choose on the map. - To a waypoint - Name: Select the category that you are searching for, introduce the wished POI name and it will be searched in all the available ones from the loaded cartography. - o Parking: Creates a list of parkings available near from current position. - Gas station: Creates a list of gasoline stations available near from current position. - Itinerary: Create a route with one or more intermediate points. - Press be to add points to the itinerary. - Press b to remove a point. - buttons at right of the point allow to change order button will show that point on screen button will start navigation to the first point.
+You may search POIs according to various criteria: - Place: The device will consider POIs close to: - Your present position - Your present destination - To the address introduced - The location you choose on the map. - To a waypoint - Name: Select the category that you are searching for, introduce the wished POI name and it will be searched in all the available ones from the loaded cartography. - Parking: Creates a list of parkings available near from current position. - $\circ\,$ Gas station: Creates a list of gasoline stations available near from current position. - Itinerary: Create a route with one or more intermediate points.

+• Press been to remove a point.

+- wittons at right of the point allow to change order - button will show that point on screen button will start navigation to the first point.
 When first point is reached, next one will be set as destination.